 A good advice is therefore to try to build good relationship with other researchers.

 Today, I was viewing my automatically generated profile on ArnetMiner ( http://arnetminer.org/person/philippe-fournier-viger-351920.html ) , which offers eight characteristics to asses a researcher’s work : Activity, Citations, H-Index, G-Index, Sociability, Diversity, Papers and Rising Star.
-Here is my chart:
+Here is my chart in 2013:

 H-Index, G-Index, Citation, Papers, Rising Star and Activity are measures mainly derived from the number of publications and the number of citations.
 Diversity is about the number of different topics that a researcher has worked on.
 Finally, sociability is measured based on the number of co-authors, which gives a measure of sociability, but exclude other non-measurable relationships between researchers.